Our question of the week comes from a gymnastics mom. She’s wondering how to tap into a young athlete’s motivation source. She writes…

 I’m going to give you some framework for how to help ramp up that motivation.
 That’s going to be our acronym actually, RAMP.
 I’ll explain that in just a minute.

-First, quick overview on motivation.
+First, a quick overview on motivation.
 There are two primary forms of motivation:

 That’s your medals, places, and points.
 Its wanting to win, wanting to beat your best friend, to get a teddy bear, wanting a pizza party.
 Whatever it is, it’s something outside of yourself.
 Internal motivation is really that great feeling of satisfaction that comes from doing something that just feels good.